Ears on Art

 Many years ago, the fun of going on location became apparent.
 There is real art to see, techniques to be demonstrated, and noises to record.
 There is the distraction of barking dogs, cawing crows, running water and light winds that, through a microphone, sound akin to a hurricane.
 However, on site visits, hands down, provide much more interest and intrigue than sitting in a padded sound studio.

-The current format is that of a conversational interview.
+The format became that of a conversational interview.
 Although many of the programs feature county artists, gallery owners, and curators, others have been taped around the United States and in Italy.
 No doubt volunteering for an NPR affiliate has opened many doors.
 Out of area notables include Julia Child, Botero, Jerome Witkin, Bruce Beasley and Italian marble workers.
 So many years of work on “Ears on Art” was more than I ever envisioned, but it has been truly interesting and enjoyable.

 Jump to Program Archives